About Luxembourg

 • Constitutional monarchy since 1815

-• Current monarchs: Grand Duke Henri and Grand Duchess Marie Thèrese (since 2000)
+• Current monarchs: Grand Duke Henri and Grand Duchess Marie Teresa (since 2000)

-• Prime Minister: Xavier Bettel (DP) since December 2013
+• Prime Minister: Xavier Bettel (DP) since December 2013; new prime minister and government TBC (following legislative elections of 8 October 2023)

-• Luxembourg is a hub within the Greater Region, with a population of 11.6 million people (2020 estimate), spread over an area of 65,401 km2 (Saarland and Rhineland-Palatinate in Germany, Lorraine in France, Wallonia and the German-speaking Community in Belgium, the Grand Duchy of Luxembourg).
+• Luxembourg is a hub within the Greater Region, which has a population of about 11.6 million (2020 estimate), spread over an area of 65,401 km2 (Saarland and Rhineland-Palatinate in Germany, Lorraine in France, Wallonia and the German-speaking region of Belgium, and Luxembourg).
 Multimodal logistics freight hub for air, rail, fluvial, lorries

-• EU is largest employer after the State – circa 15,000, provides solid economic base.
-The Luxembourg State is the largest employer with over 31,000 staff on its books (2020 figures)
+• Luxembourg State is the largest employer with almost 33,000 staff on its books in 2022

-• Schools: EU (European Baccalaureate), British (St George’s - offers GCSE / A-levels), International (ISL - International Baccalaureate), French, in addition to good national schools, some of which also offer GCSE / A-level curriculum (Lycée Lucius) and the International Baccalaureate (Athenée)
+• Schools: European (European Baccalaureate), British (St George’s - offers GCSE / A-levels), International (ISL - International Baccalaureate), French, in addition to public national (and international) schools, some of which also offer GCSE / A-level curriculum and the International Baccalaureate

-• Multinational and easy lifestyle of high standard for majority; low crime rate
+• Multinational lifestyle of high standard for majority; low crime rate

-• Excellent but expensive housing, restaurants, wines, vibrant nightlife, walking, cycling
+• Good but expensive housing, restaurants, wines, vibrant nightlife, walking, cycling

 • Transportation: free public transport within Luxembourg; two hours from Paris (TGV), Brussels, Strasbourg, Cologne.
 Important Ryanair hubs at Frankfurt Hahn (Germany) and Brussels Charleroi (Belgium)